aambernath/pos_qcs/README.md

 # pos_qcs

-Offline Simple Pos with sqflite which calls erpnext API to sync data.
+Offline Simple Pos on flutter with sqflite which calls erpnext API to sync data.

 ## Getting Started